Don’t miss out!

 Schreibfeder recommends that the first step in getting ready to count is to break up your counting into small groups.
 This eliminates your employees from becoming too overwhelmed at the thought of having to count thousands of parts all at once.

 This should include every shelf, bin, drawer, receiving dock, and return area.
-All of the products in your inventory must be counted for this to be worth your time, and a success.
+All of the products in your inventory must be counted for this to be worth your time, and success.

 Your counters should be assigned to geographic areas, not product lines.
 This is due to the fact that some parts located between major product lines could be missed.
 Schreibfeder also suggests that you consider counting surplus areas and slow-moving products before your scheduled count.
 If you know that some of your seasonal products aren’t going to sell before your count, get that out of the way first, and make sure you mark the bins and shelves that are pre-counted.
 This will put a little less stress on your employees when the big count hits.